MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-network-blacklist-operations.md

 | 4 | 4 | MNC | UINT32 | As specified by 3GPP, MNC is part of IMSI and specifies the network of the provider. |
 | 8 | 4 | NetworkBlacklistType | MBIM_MS_NETWORK_BLACKLIST_TYPE | Specifies for which type of blacklist the MCC/MNC pair is used.
 For more information, see the MBIM_MS_NETWORK_BLACKLIST_TYPE table. |

-MBIM_MS_NETWORK_BLACKLIST_TYPE is used by the above data structure.
+MBIM_MS_NETWORK_BLACKLIST_TYPE is used by the preceding data structure.
 It specifies which of the two blacklists will be used.

 | Type | Value | Description |
 | --- | --- | ---- |